chalmerlowe/intro_to_sprinting/class_materials/github_overview.md

 ## Overview

-Let's switch gears a bit and go back to discuss Github.
-In the next few sessions, we will explore several capabilities available in Github that greatly simplify code sharing and collaboration.
+Let's switch gears a bit and go back to discuss GitHub.
+In the next few sessions, we will explore several capabilities available in GitHub that greatly simplify code sharing and collaboration.
 Concepts to be covered include:

-* Github user interface
+* GitHub user interface
 * Pull requests
-* Github Flow (lightweight branch-based workflow)
+* GitHub Flow (lightweight branch-based workflow)

 ## Lessons